raku-community-modules/Dice-Roller/README.md

  * **:dh<n>** - drop the highest *n* dice from this group.
  * **:dl<n>** - drop the lowest *n* dice from this group.

+Selectors can be chained together, so rolling '4d6:dh1:dl1' will drop the highest and lowest value dice.

 ## roll

 ```perl6